3. Free Offers

 In certain sections of the Services, we may include links to external websites or applications (for example, Facebook and Twitter).
 These websites and applications are governed by their own privacy policies or information collection practices, which may be very different from ours.
 If that is something you’re concerned about, go check out their privacy policies and information collection practices.

-Classwork Zoom is hosted on a server in Germany.
+Classwork Zoom is hosted and revision history data is processed on servers in Germany.
 If you are an EU citizen traveling outside of Europe, your data will be transmitted outside the EU.
 If you’re within the EU, odds are that it will be transmitted within the EU all the way to your computer, but either way, the server is in the EU.

 California residents have the right to receive, once a year from us: a) information identifying any third party company(ies) to whom we may have disclosed (within the previous calendar year) your Personal Information for that company's direct marketing purposes; and b) a description of the categories of Personal Information disclosed.
 If you are a California resident and wish to obtain such information, submit a request to us using the contact information provided in section 11 at the end of this policy with "Request for California Privacy Information" in the subject line and the body of your message.
 Only information required to be disclosed by law will be included in our response.